DanielGanchev/jwt-spring-0.12.5/README.md

   SecretKey key = generateKey(256);
   System.out.println("Key: " + java.util.Base64.getEncoder().encodeToString(key.getEncoded()));

-   Generate random secretKey for Jwt
+  Generate random secretKey for Jwt so you can use it in JWT_SECRET which is environment variable

 The environment variables used in  application.yml file are:
 MYSQL_USER
 MYSQL_PASSWORD
 JWT_SECRET
 These variables are used to configure the database connection and JWT secret .
 You should set these environment variables with the appropriate values in your deployment environment.